gregs1104/pgbench-tools/README.rst

 The default configuration now aims to support the pgbench that ships with PostgreSQL 8.4 and later versions, which uses names such as "pgbench_accounts" for its tables.
-There are commented out settings on the config file that show what changes need to be made in order to make the program compatible with PostgreSQL 8.3, where the names were like "accounts" instead.
+There are commented out settings in the config file that show what changes need to be made in order to make the program compatible with PostgreSQL 8.3, where the names were like "accounts" instead.